Antoinenz/mindreader/README.md

 "the best mind reading software Out there! - michael jordan

 ## usage
-1. download the mindreader.exe file from the releases tab
+1. download the mindreader.exe file from the [releases tab](https://github.com/Antoinenz/mindreader/releases)
+ tab
 2. run minedreader.exe from your pc
 3. by running this software you accept the TOS
 4. if a popup comes up saying that the developer isn't known, click "view more" and then "run anyways"